PlayableLab FAQs

 - Validate with Playable Test on https://test.playablelab.com/playable-test before handoff.

-- Upload to your ad network; read IPM, CTR, funnels and tap heatmaps in Analyzer.
+- Upload to your ad network; read IPM, CTR, funnels and tap heatmaps in Playable-Analytics.

 About PlayableLab